anyscale/academy/README.md

 It should automatically open a browser window with the lab environment, but if not, the console output will show the URL you should use.

-> **Tip:** If you accidentally close this browser window, just use the same link to reopen it.
+> **Tip:** If you accidentally close this browser window, just use the same URL to reopen it.

 ## Tutorial Modules